Zaidi-Alisha/COAL-Project/README.md

 - The system uses color coding (green for menus, yellow for welcome screen)
 - All input/output is console-based
 - Error handling is included for invalid choices and edge cases

-For any questions or issues, please consult the source code comments or contact the developers.